citusdata/citus_docs/ref_arch/multi_tenant.rst

   Impression.objects.filter(company_id=5).count()

-Basically when the resulting SQL executed in the database contains a :code:`WHERE company_id = :value` clause on every table (including tables in JOIN queries), then the query will be routed to a single node and will work fine.
+Basically when the resulting SQL executed in the database contains a :code:`WHERE company_id = :value` clause on every table (including tables in JOIN queries), then Citus will recognize that the query should be routed to a single node and execute it there as it is.
+This makes sure that all SQL functionality is available.
+The node is an ordinary PostgreSQL server after all.

-Rather than track down each query in your application to make sure it filters properly, you can use our library for Rails (one for Django is in progress as well).
-It allows you to surround queries in a tenant scope which automatically filters them, even complicated ones.
+Also, to make it even simpler, you can use our `activerecord-multi-tenant <https://github.com/citusdata/activerecord-multi-tenant>`_ library for Rails (one for Django is in progress as well) which will automatically add these filters to all your queries, even the complicated ones.
 Check out our :ref:`rails_migration` section for details.

 This guide is framework-agnostic, so we'll point out some Citus features using SQL.
 Use your imagination for how these statements would be expressed in your language of choice.

+..
+I would include a simple update statement or select statement to tee up the NoSQL point.

-When a Citus sends a query to a single node for execution (called "pushing down" the query), then all SQL functionality is available.
-The node is an ordinary PostgreSQL server after all.
-When people scale applications with NoSQL databases they suffer the lack of transactions and joins.
-However per-tenant transactions work fine in Citus:
+A common pain point for users scaling applications with NoSQL databases is the lack of transactions and joins.
+However, transactions work as you'd expect them to in Citus:

 ::